nf-core/genomeassembler/docs/output.md

 ### Polishing

 Polishing can be used to correct errors in the assembly.
+This pipeline supports two polishing tools.
+[medaka](https://github.com/nanoporetech/medaka/) polishes assemblies using the ONT reads that were used for assembly.
+[pilon](https://github.com/broadinstitute/pilon) polishes any type of assembly using short-reads.

 <details markdown="1">
 <summary>Output files</summary>